tjwu570/NCTU-DLAB-Final-Project/README.md

-# DLAB_FP_2022
+# Project Overview
-DLAB 2022 Final Project

-This is a project from some NYCU CS department.

-It's a project for users to play the old classic game "Snake" on Xilinx Arty board.
-It is also a project for the course "515613數位電路實驗 Digital Circuit Lab".
+Designed for Xilinx FPGA board, user can play the classical Snake game with buttons on the board.\
+Different modes and mechanisms for gaining extra points are also implemented.

 Credits goes to four people who are all contributors of this Github repo.